KnowitJSTSGuild/context-api-with-hooks/README.md

 Use callbacks instead of switch statement for modifying the state.
 Also modify the contexts' state so that it can't be mutated without calling the reducer.

 ## Bonus task:
 Combine all of the contexts under one Provider, use separate hooks for different parts of the store.
-Use the new useSyncExternalStore to access the store values to avoid unnecessary re-renders (you can copy the store.tsx from solution5 folder to get started, or use your own implementation).
+Use the new useSyncExternalStore to access the store values to avoid unnecessary re-renders (note that the store created with useReducer does not work in this case).